risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 pred_linreg_all[pred_linreg_all < 0] = pred_linreg_all.mean()
 ```

 ```python
 sub_linreg = pd.DataFrame()
 sub_linreg['Id'] = id_test
 sub_linreg['SalePrice'] = pred_linreg_all
 ```

-### SGDRegressor
+### Stochastic Gradient Descent Regressor

 Linear model fitted by minimizing a regularized empirical loss with SGD.
 SGD stands for Stochastic Gradient Descent: the gradient of the loss is estimated each sample at a time and the model is updated along the way with a decreasing strength schedule (aka learning rate).
 The regularizer is a penalty added to the loss function that shrinks model parameters towards the zero vector using either the squared euclidean norm L2 or the absolute norm L1 or a combination of both (Elastic Net).

 ```python
 from sklearn.linear_model import SGDRegressor